5 Signs of Ageism in the Workplace

 What is Ageism?

-The World Health Organization defines Ageism as the stereotyping, prejudice, and discrimination against people on the basis of their age.
-Ageism is widespread and an insidious practice which has harmful effects on the health of older (and younger) adults.
+The World Health Organization defines Ageism as the stereotyping, prejudice, and discrimination against people based on age.
+Ageism is a widespread and insidious practice that harms the health of older (and younger) adults.

 5 Signs of Ageism in the Workplace (Ageism Examples)